ainsleydev/website/content/insights/golang-how-to-err/index.md

 ---
-title: Effective error handling in GoLang; how to Error()
+title: How to implement custom errors in GoLang
 description: Failure is your domain.
 Effective error handling in any GoLang package or application is crucial to  understand how and where errors are formulated.
 Errors used in combination with effective logging can save hours of  debugging time.
 slug: golang-how-to-err
 publishdate: 2022-03-14